-The NHS Staff and Learners’ Mental Wellbeing Commission report published by Health Education England highlights the importance of healthy working conditions in providing patients with quality care.
+The NHS Staff and Learners’ Mental Wellbeing Commission (PDF) report published by Health Education England highlights the importance of healthy working conditions in providing patients with quality care.

 Here are our top tips for a healthy working environment:

 - Offer access to safe and secure on-call facilities to allow staff to sleep, change and store their belongings.
 For example, Lancashire Teaching Hospitals NHS Foundation Trust used its funding to install sleep pods.
 Sleep expert Michael Farquhar welcomes the investment and offers recommendations in his blog.

 - Newcastle upon Tyne Hospitals NHS Foundation Trust is reducing the risks associated with tiredness, particularly during night shifts.